 - My other medical treatments’ plan

 - My diet plan, and my more exercise plan

 - My future health checks plan (tests/dates, annual review dates, etc.)

-- My further learning plan (diabetes, heart, strokes)
+- My further learning plan (diabetes, stroke or heart)

 - Instructions for emergencies: